RasmusML/discrete_guidance/applications/inverse_folding/README.md

 # Folding Sequences
 Sequences were folded using colabfold.
 First install [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and then fold sequences using `colabfold_batch --use-gpu-relax --msa-mode single_sequence --amber my_fasta.fa output_dir`.

+# Evaluating Success
+Finally, to evalute the stability and RMSD of the sequences you can run:
+`python utils/evaluate_success.py --cluster 7 --input_fasta my_generated_sequences.fa --input_colabfold my_colabfold_output_directory --output_csv my_output_csv_file.csv`

+Note that, we use [[biotite][https://www.biotite-python.org/latest/]] to compute the RMSD, so you may need to install this dependency.